akselele/BetterMessengerTT/README.md

 2. Go to [chrome://extensions](chrome://extensions)
 3. Enable 'Developer mode' on the right upper corner
 4. 'Load Unpacked' and select the whole folder you just downloaded.
+5. Open and reload your Messenger window
-5. Voila, it should be working!
+6. Voila, it should be working!

 Keep in mind bugs are still possible and that this is only for standalone Messenger, not the Messenger boxes on the Facebook site!